What are the advantages / benefits of outsourcing payroll?

 Is outsourcing payroll more cost effective than doing it yourself?

-Generally speaking yes.
-The cost of an outsourced bureau service is pretty modest in the scheme of things.
-A business will tend to undervalue its own internal resource cost.
+Almost certainly yes.
 There is a surprising amount of time required in all aspects of running a payroll.
 There is also an extra cost when it’s delayed or wrong, possible even resulting in fines or penalties.

-Don’t forget the cost of the software and support plus the computer IT.
+Don’t forget the cost of the software and ongoing support.
 Handling the pension auto enrolment (administration, letters, opting in and out, queries) will be another in-house cost.

 Is CIS covered?